Lean Thinking for Innovation Impact

 Map the Value Stream

 The term value stream describes the steps that turn an idea into a meaningful outcome, such as improving patient care, enabling policy, or creating a viable product.
-In innovation ecosystems, one of the most common tools for describing technological maturity is the Technology Readiness Level (TRL) scale , which ranks maturity from 1 (basic principles observed) to 9 (proven in operational environment).
+In innovation ecosystems, one of the most common tools for describing technological maturity is the Technology Readiness Level (TRL) scale, which ranks maturity from 1 (basic principles observed) to 9 (proven in operational environment).
+But real-world innovation is rarely linear.
+Promising ideas often stall in the “valley of death” where funding ends, regulations pose challenges, or assumptions remain untested.

-- What conditions must hold true for this to work in practice?
+• What conditions must hold true for this to work in practice?

-- Who would benefit—and under what constraints?
+• Who would benefit—and under what constraints?

-- What bridges are missing between our current work and future use?
+• What bridges are missing between our current work and future use?

-Create flow
+Create Flow

 Flow is the continuous and efficient progression of value through a process, minimizing delays, waste, and interruptions.
-In research, this means reducing delays between insight, feedback, and decision-making and working across silos, which ultimately translates to higher quality, greater relevance, and genuine morale.
+In innovation, this means reducing delays between insight, feedback, and decision-making and working across silos, which ultimately translates to higher quality, greater relevance, and genuine morale.

-To improve flow, research teams can:
+To improve flow, innovation teams can:

-- Shorten feedback loops with potential users or clinical stakeholders
+• Shorten feedback loops with potential users or clinical stakeholders

-- Integrate ethical and regulatory perspectives early, avoiding rework down the road
+• Integrate ethical and regulatory perspectives early, avoiding rework down the road

-- Break big questions into testable components to maintain direction and flexibility
+• Break big questions into testable components to maintain direction and flexibility

-- Design projects to surface uncertainty early, not hide it until late stages
+• Design projects to surface uncertainty early, not hide it until late stages

-- Write agility into grant proposals, ensuring projects are adaptive and iterative
+• Write agility into grant proposals, ensuring projects are adaptive and iterative

 Establish Pull